 However, there are many different types of granite with varying degrees of porosity.
 There are even some granites that absorb water like blotting paper!
 That means that if you get any type of liquid on it, it will leave a ring on the countertop.

-Clean your granite countertops with a mild dish soap and a soft cloth to remove dirt and spills.
+Clean your granite countertops with mild dish soap and a soft cloth to remove dirt and spills.
 Avoid using abrasive cleaners that can damage the surface of the stone.
 Cleaning products containing bleach should also be avoided as they can cause discoloration over time.
-Granite is a non-porous material, so it bodes well for counterop solutions in kitchen and bathrooms.
-It is resistant to water, oil and even acidic substances.
+Granite is a non-porous material, so it bodes well for countertop solutions in kitchens and bathrooms.
+It is resistant to water, oil, and even acidic substances.
 Being non-porous means that it doesn’t allow fluids or other materials to seep into its surface or pores, so it’s easy to clean.
-This makes it an excellent choice for kitchen countertops, bathroom vanities and just about any other area where you might need the durability.
+This makes it an excellent choice for kitchen countertops, bathroom vanities, and just about any other area where you might need durability.